acquia/blt/readme/dev-workflow.md

 1. Commit your changes.
 Each commit should be logically atomic, and your commit messages should follow the pattern: "ABC-123 A grammatically correct sentence ending within punctuation."

 ## Creating a Pull Request

+The steps below assume use of a Gitflow Workflow.

 For any work, pull requests must be created for individual tasks and submitted for review.
 Before submitting a pull request, be sure to [sync the local branch](https://help.github.com/articles/syncing-a-fork) with the upstream primary branch -